MicrosoftDocs/dynamics-365-customer-engagement/ce/edw/service-principal-name-dynamics-365-service-accounts.md

 author: Mattp123
 ms.author: matp
 ---
-# Verify Service Principal Name for Microsoft Dynamics 365 service accounts
+# Verify Service Principal Name for Microsoft Dynamics 365 for Customer Engagement service accounts
 The [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] services are described below.
 For information on permissions for service accounts, see [Minimum permissions required for Microsoft Dynamics CRM Setup and services](http://go.microsoft.com/fwlink/p/?LinkID=306136).

 -   **Application Service**.
 This service runs the [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] Web application that is used to connect users to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] data.